Time Series Prediction Using Log-Linear Models

 Abstract:

-Keywords: time-series; prediction; log-linear model; heteroscedasticity; autocorrelation
+Keywords: prediction; heteroscedasticity; time-series; log-linear model; autocorrelation

 Information about study